-Another important to-do is to say “yes” to your dream wedding dress!
-Wedding dresses can take up to eight to nine months to be designed and delivered.
+Another important to-do on the wedding planning checklist is to say “yes” to your dream wedding dress!
+Wedding dresses can take up to nine months to be designed and delivered.
 In addition to this, you will need about two months to start alterations.
 Be sure to contact your local bridal shop to learn more about their specific delivery dates.

-If you’re having a destination wedding or if your wedding falls on a holiday, send your save-the-dates even earlier, with at least ten months’ notice.
+If you’re having a destination wedding or if your wedding falls on a holiday, send your save the dates even earlier, with at least 10 months’ notice.
 This will give your guests extra time to plan their travel and accommodations.
 This is a great time to start thinking about ordering your formal wedding invitations as well!